Nakahechi Route | Takijiri-oji to Tsugizakura-oji

 Nearest bus stops: Takijiri (Start), Nonaka-no-Ipposugi (Finish)

-Accommodations: Takahara (Kiri-no-Sato Takahara Lodge), Chikatsuyu (Minshuku Chikatsuyu,), and Nonaka (Irorian Minshuku, Minshuku Nonaka Sanso,Minshuku Tsugizakura).
-There are no lodgings at Takijiri-oji.
+Accommodations: Takijiri, Takahara (Kiri-no-Sato Takahara Lodge), Chikatsuyu (Minshuku Chikatsuyu,), and Nonaka (Irorian Minshuku, Minshuku Nonaka Sanso,Minshuku Tsugizakura).

 Restrooms: Takijiri-oji, Takahara Kiri-no-Sato rest area, Jujo-oji, Kumano Kodo Nakahechi Michi-no-Eki Rest Stop, Chikatsuyu, and Tsugizakura-oji.